 The stage of a cancer tells the doctor about its size and whether it has spread.
-The tests and scans you have when diagnosing your cancer give some information about the stage.
+It helps your doctors decide on which treatment you need.

-Doctors can use a number system (stages 1 to 4) or the TNM system to stage your cancer.
+Doctors can also use the TNM system to stage your cancer.
 TNM stands for Tumour, Node, Metastases.

 Stage 3 can mean that the cancer is any size within the pancreas and has spread to 4 or more nearby